 But how do Google Ads differ from Google for Jobs?

-The important thing to know about Google for Jobs is that nobody can post to the platform directly like on other third-party job aggregators and jobs cannot be sponsored or turned into ads.
+To be clear, Google for Jobs is not a third-party aggregator but rather an extension of the Google search engine.
+The important thing to know about Google for Jobs is that nobody can post to the platform directly and jobs cannot be sponsored or turned into ads.